jamesstaub/euclip/README.md

   - Oscillators also get Track Controls to control their type. (if the script contains a generic oscillator macro)
   - implement "functions" [buttons to apply prest shapes like triangle, sine or randomize]
   - copy/paste single control
+  - hover over track control label and show excerpt of documentation for node

 Presets:
   - finish implementing, include all node attributes in presets